Flexible Degree Options

 Available within the Duke Engineering Management Campus Program

-Duke's MEM Program is available on a part-time basis.
-About 10 percent of our Campus students choose this option.
+This Duke master's program is available on a part-time basis—about 10 percent of campus-based students choose this option.

 Extending the Program Beyond a Year